Lisette-Ruiz/Big_Data_Managment_2020/in_memory_DB.md

 4. The internal optimization algorithms for in-memory databases are simpler and execute fewer CPU instructions, thereby facilitating faster response times than disk-optimized databases.

+5. In-memory databases allow for real-time analysis and reporting of data.

 ***

 ## IN-MEMORY DATABASES.